mizitheji/centralized-network-access-topology/README.md

 # 🌐 Centralized-network-access-topology

-This repository documents the **cloud-based network lab topology** running on Proxmox VE with routing, VLANs, DHCP, wireless integration, monitoring, and role-based authentication.
+This repository documents the **centralized-network-access-topology** running on Proxmox VE with routing, VLANs, DHCP, wireless integration, monitoring, and role-based authentication.
 The lab simulates a centralized infrastructure with branch routers, access points, and centralized identity management.

 ---